yhorian/pages-plugin-mailchannels/README.md

 </body>
 ```

-You'll get an email from 'Contact form' with all the relevant data from the [Mailchannel API](https://mailchannels.zendesk.com/hc/en-us/articles/4565898358413-Sending-Email-from-Cloudflare-Workers-using-MailChannels-Send-API).
+On form submit, you'll get an email from 'Contact form' with all the relevant data from the [Mailchannel API](https://mailchannels.zendesk.com/hc/en-us/articles/4565898358413-Sending-Email-from-Cloudflare-Workers-using-MailChannels-Send-API).
 Some restrictions apply.

 To use multiple middleware handlers, see this documentation on [Chaining middleware](https://developers.cloudflare.com/pages/platform/functions/middleware/).